Sharp subelliptic estimates in the $\bar\partial$-Neumann problem via an uncertainty principle: Sharp subelliptic estimates for a class of dilation-invariant special domains

-Before passing to the proof of the theorem, we give a couple of remarks that may clarify the scope of its statement. \begin{enumerate} \item If $n=1$ or $n=2$, then the hypothesis \eqref{eq:one_dim_kernel} is automatically satisfied and $\mathfrak{t}(\widetilde{F})\leq d$. \item If $n=3$, then the hypothesis is generically satisfied in every degree.
-The invariant $\mathfrak{t}(\widetilde{F})$ may exceed the degree $d$, leading to a more complex behavior of the invariant $s(\Omega; 0)$ on homogeneous special domains. \item As for the case $n=4$, we are not aware of any result about the existence or nonexistence of plush functions as in the statement.
-Anyhow, the question is really about regular morphisms of $\mathbb{P}^4$ into itself and goes beyond the subject matter of the present paper. \item If $n\geq 5$, no $\varphi\in \mathcal{H}_{n,d}$ satisfies \eqref{eq:one_dim_kernel} at every point $p\neq 0$, that is, there is no domain in dimension $6$ or higher to which our theorem applies. \end{enumerate} Proofs of the above facts and more details are in Section \ref{sec:examples}.
+Before passing to the proof of the theorem, we give a couple of remarks that may clarify the scope of its statement. \begin{enumerate} \item Let $\pi:\C^n\setminus\{0\}\rightarrow \mathbb{P}^{n-1}$ be the canonical projection.
+It is easy to see that the differentials of the mappings $F:\C^n\rightarrow \C^n$ and $\widetilde{F}:\mathbb{P}^{n-1}\rightarrow \mathbb{P}^{n-1}$ at $p$ and $\pi(p)$ respectively have kernels of the same dimension.
+Thus, hypothesis \eqref{eq:one_dim_kernel} in Theorem \ref{thm:main} can be reformulated as \item If $n=1$ or $n=2$, then the hypothesis \eqref{eq:one_dim_kernel} is automatically satisfied and $\mathfrak{t}(\widetilde{F})\leq d$. \item If $n=3$ or $n=4$, then the hypothesis is generically satisfied in every degree.
+The invariant $\mathfrak{t}(\widetilde{F})$ may exceed the degree $d$, leading to a more complex behavior of the invariant $s(\Omega, 0)$ on dilation-invariant special domains. \item If $n\geq 5$, no $\varphi\in \mathcal{H}_{n,d}$ satisfies \eqref{eq:one_dim_kernel} at every point $p\neq 0$, that is, there is no domain in dimension $6$ or higher to which our theorem applies. \end{enumerate} Proofs of these facts are in Section \ref{sec:examples}.
+We prove Theorem \ref{thm:main} by reducing it to a key estimate (Section \ref{sec:key_estimate}), whose proof is given in Sections \ref{sec:local_bound} through \ref{sec:scaling}.